Fayetteville, Arkansas: Major highways

 The major through route in Fayetteville is Interstate 49/US 71.
-This fully controlled access, four-lane expressway is a discontinuous piece of a route ultimately planned to connect Kansas City, Missouri, to New Orleans, Louisiana.
-Formerly designated as Interstate 540 with the re-designation as Interstate 49 being granted by the U S Department of Transportation Federal Highway Administration on March 28, 2014, the highway became the first freeway in the area when it was completed in the 1990s to relieve the former US 71 (now US 71B) of a much-increased demand of through travelers following the unanticipated and rapid growth of the Northwest Arkansas metro.
-Future plans for the I-49 corridor include completion of a freeway segment through Western Arkansas to Texarkana and completion of a Bella Vista Bypass to the north.
+The fully controlled access, four-lane expressway is a discontinuous piece of a route ultimately planned to connect Kansas City, Missouri, to New Orleans.
+Formerly designated as Interstate 540 with the re-designation as Interstate 49 being granted by the U S Department of Transportation Federal Highway Administration on March 28, 2014, the highway became the first freeway in the area when it was completed in the 1990s to relieve the former US 71 (now US 71B) of a much-increased demand of through travelers following the unanticipated and rapid growth of the Northwest Arkansas metro. area.
+Future plans for the I-49 corridor include completion of a freeway segment through Western Arkansas to Texarkana.

 Other major north–south routes in Fayetteville include US 71B, which was the predecessor to I-49/US 71.
-This route is now mostly designated College Avenue in Fayetteville and features dozens of restaurants and stores, with many aimed at the University of Arkansas student demographic.
+This route is now mostly designated College Avenue in Fayetteville and features dozens of restaurants and stores.
 To the east of College Avenue is the oldest road in Fayetteville, Arkansas Highway 265.
 This route first was used by Native Americans as the Great Osage Trail, followed by Civil War troops bound for Fort Smith, Arkansas, the Trail of Tears, the Butterfield Overland Mail stagecoach route, and later still the telegraph.
 To the west of College Avenue is Gregg Avenue, which contains many student-oriented apartments along its shoulders and further west is Garland Avenue.
 This route runs along the campus of the University of Arkansas in south Fayetteville, with apartments and duplexes along its northern routing.

 Public transportation

 The city of Fayetteville has two major providers of public transportation.
 Razorback Transit is a free bus system centered on the campus of the University of Arkansas with routes to other Fayetteville destinations such as Dickson Street or the Northwest Arkansas Mall.
-Ozark Regional Transit runs throughout both Washington and Benton Counties and is a broader bus-based regional transit system.
+Ozark Regional Transit runs throughout both Washington and Benton counties and is a broader bus-based regional transit system.
+Jefferson Lines provides intercity bus service connecting Fayetteville to much of the Midwest.

 Aviation

 Drake Field, formerly Fayetteville Municipal Airport, is owned by the city and serves general aviation.
-The nearest airport for commercial flights is Northwest Arkansas Regional Airport (XNA), located 17 miles northwest of the city, which opened in 1998.
-Drake Field receives many sports charters year round because of the Arkansas Razorbacks.
+The nearest airport for commercial flights is Northwest Arkansas National Airport (XNA), 17 miles northwest of the city.
+The airport opened in 1998.
+Drake Field receives many sports charters year round because of the Arkansas Razorbacks using the airport.

 Utilities

-The City of Fayetteville owns and operates a large water system that provides services to several municipalities and unincorporated areas in the northern half of Washington County in addition to Fayetteville residents.
+The City of Fayetteville owns and operates a large water system which provides services to several municipalities and unincorporated areas in the northern half of Washington County in addition to Fayetteville residents.
 Drinking water is pumped in from the Beaver Water District treatment plant in Lowell.
 The city uses 16 MUSgal of water per day on average.